The True Christian

 A Sermon on Philippians 3:3Read more

 What does it mean to be a Christian?
-If you have been in church for any length of time, this question might sound like something that doesn’t need to be addressed.
-But, even Paul writes about this, saying that it is good for Christians to be reminded of the core truths of the Gospel.
-In this sermon on Philippians 3:3, Dr. Martyn Lloyd-Jones helps us review one of the most central parts of Scripture— what it means to be a follower of Christ.
+People who have been in church for any length of time may believe this question is something that doesn’t need to be addressed.
+But even Paul writes about this, saying that it is good for Christians to be reminded of the core truths of the gospel.
+In this sermon on Philippians 3:3 titled “The True Christian,” Dr. Martyn Lloyd-Jones reviews one of the most central parts of Scripture—what it means to be a follower of Christ.
 First, to be a Christian, one must believe in God.
-This, too, can seem like an obvious statement, yet Dr. Lloyd-Jones reminds us that it must be said.
-You can worship religion without worshipping God.
-Do you?
-True worship, he reminds us, is worship in the Spirit.
+This, too, can seem like an obvious statement, yet according to Dr. Lloyd-Jones, it must be said.
+One can worship religion without worshipping God.
+True worship is worship in the Spirit.
 Second, the true Christian has no confidence in human effort, experience, or heritage in order to find justification before God.
-In and of ourselves, we are hopeless to earn our way to a right relationship with God.
-We are entirely dependent on God’s free gift of salvation to be made right with God.
+In and of themselves, they are hopeless to earn their way to a right relationship with God.
+All are entirely dependent on God’s free gift of salvation to be made right with God.
 Third, the true Christian rejoices.
-Dr. Lloyd-Jones presses the urgency that we cannot rejoice in Christ unless we believe in the Scriptural account of Jesus and trust His salvation.
+Dr. Lloyd-Jones presses the urgency that no one rejoice in Christ unless they believe in the Scriptural account of Jesus and trust His salvation.

 Additional Scripture Translations

 3for we are the true circumcision, who worship in the Spirit of God and take pride in Christ Jesus, and put no confidence in the flesh,